 If you can’t go without your coffee, there are some choices you can make to prevent some of these adverse effects.
 While iced coffee contains the same level of acidity, drinking it through a straw can help minimize the damage to your teeth because they will come in less contact with the beverage.
 If you’re going out for coffee, try to choose a drink with minimal sugar, as super sweet drinks come with a whole new set of adverse effects for your teeth.

 Just like coffee, tea can also stain your teeth.
 However, different teas have different benefits and effects!
 Black tea is the worst kind of tea for your teeth, as the dark color and high acidity cause about the same amount of damage as coffee.
 White tea is a little better, as it is lighter in color and will not stain your teeth to quite the same extent as black coffee.

 The good news is that green tea may actually be GOOD for your teeth!
 Studies have shown that consuming green tea can actually reduce oral bacteria and lower the risk of cavities and gum disease.
 Green tea also contains a lot of caffeine, so it may work as a replacement for your morning coffee!
 Additionally, green tea offers health benefits like antioxidants, and it has also been linked with healthy weight loss!

 Most wine is actually less acidic than coffee, so consumers only need to worry about the damage from acidity if they are frequently consuming large amounts of wine.
-A bigger concern wine drinkers should consider is the amount of sugar in their favorite wine.
+Bigger concern wine drinkers should consider is the amount of sugar in their favorite wine.

 When it comes to enjoying these beverages, the key is moderation.
 An occasional glass of wine or cup of coffee is perfectly acceptable, especially if you perform your full, thorough oral hygiene routine at least twice a day.
 If you are going to be consuming more than one of these drinks, consider using a straw or also sipping on a glass of water to minimize the damage to your teeth.